vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Does vMotion work for virtual machines that are encrypted?

-Yes, all vSphere features continue to work when you use virtual machine Encryption, vSAN Encryption, or vTPM with Native Key Provider.
+Yes, all vSphere features continue to work when you use VM Encryption, vSAN Encryption, or vTPM with Native Key Provider.

 ### Can I use Cross-vCenter vMotion to migrate encrypted virtual machines?

 Yes.
-Encrypted virtual machines need to find their key provider configured at the destination.
+Encrypted virtual machines need to find their key provider configured with the same name at the destination.
 Simply import the backup of the key provider.

 ### Does DRS work for virtual machines that are encrypted?

-Yes, all vSphere features continue to work when you use virtual machine Encryption, vSAN Encryption, or vTPM with Native Key Provider.
+Yes, all vSphere features continue to work when you use VM Encryption, vSAN Encryption, or vTPM with Native Key Provider.

 ### Does vSphere HA work for virtual machines that are encrypted?

-Yes, all vSphere features continue to work when you use virtual machine Encryption, vSAN Encryption, or vTPM with Native Key Provider.
+Yes, all vSphere features continue to work when you use VM Encryption, vSAN Encryption, or vTPM with Native Key Provider.

 ### What is a KEK?